valderman/ctagsymbols/README.md

 * Search for tags using the standard "Go to Symbol in Workspace" dialog
 * Multi-root workspace support
 * Cross-platform
-* Regenerate tags files from within VSCode using the `Regenerate CTags` command
+* Regenerate tags from within VSCode using the `Regenerate CTags` command
+* Automatically regenerate tags on file save (disabled by default)
 * (Almost) zero-config

 This extension is intended to be a complement to your existing language tooling, or to provide a minimal level of